maciejjankowski/launchpad-mini-starter/README.md

 MIDI is a standard for interacting with musical devices.
 The functions to talk to MIDI devices are provided by your operating system and are accessible from Python, Javascript or any other language

 ### Setup (Python)
-Create a virtual environment and install python-rtmidi module. `virtualenv` is used to isolate python modules so they don't pollute your system. `python-rtmidi` is a library for interacting with the system to access MIDI devices.
+Create a virtual environment and install python-rtmidi module. `virtualenv` is used to isolate python modules so they don't pollute your system. `python-rtmidi` is a library for interacting with the system  in order to access MIDI devices.
 ````bash
 virtualenv XXX
 source XXX/bin/activate